jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 + Is flexible enough to accommodate change
 ```

 So something good.
-We think know what is something good.
-We know how
+We think we know what is something good.
+We know
-to make things good, right?
-We have these techniques, and things are
+how to make things good, right?
+We have these techniques, and things
-good when the techniques are successful with them.
-So when our types
+are good when the techniques are successful with them.
+So when our
-check and our test pass, we have something good.
+types check and our tests pass, we have something good.

 But of course we all know that with our best efforts in those things,
 which are -- I am not saying they are bad activities, by the way --